joshuablake/joshuablake.github.io/_pages/about.md

 ## Talks

+- "Estimating SARS-CoV-2 transmission from a representative prevalence survey: progress and challenges" at IDD Conf 2023, Sep 2023.
 - "False negative SARS-CoV-2 PCR results in the Coronavirus Infection Survey (CIS)" at Cambridge Infectious Diseases early career researchers’ symposium, Dec 2022.
 - “Duration of PCR positivity for SARS-CoV-2: the key to unbiased incidence estimation” at Armitage week PhD talks, MRC Biostatistics Unit, University of Cambridge, Sep 2022.
 - “Estimating incidence from CIS real-time data” at ONS Covid-19 Infection Survey Analysis Team Meeting, Feb 2022.